all stories from this project:

 One of the founding members of the Liberation Cafe in the ‘90s

-Courtney Bennett: Community Roots, Liberation Cafe
+Courtney Bennett: Community Roots 2023-24 Third Spaces Series, Liberation Cafe

 "I felt like zines were going to be a dying medium because of the internet.
 And this was in like, ‘97.
 And so I wanted to collect zines because I felt like they weren't going to be around much longer and people were going to be making webpages instead of making zines.
 I wanted a place where the community could come and read zines from all over.
 The collection was taking up a lot of space and I was like I would rather have everybody share this than then it just be like boxes in my living room, which is how I ended up starting the zine library at the Liberation Cafe."